wlach/eideticker/README.md

         --extra-prefs "{gfx.color_management.enablev4: true}" clock \
         nightly.apk

+In addition to supporting HDMI capture and analysis on Fennec, it is also possible to run the Eideticker harness in a mode that simply "captures" a performance log of the amnount of checkerboarding in Fennec and outputs results.
+This has two advantages: first, you don't need any kind of specialized hardware.
+Second, it's much faster (since there's no video encoding/decoding/analysis step).
+For this you want to pass in "--no-capture" and "--get-internal-checkerboard-stats", like so:

+    ./bin/get-metric-for-build.py --use-apks --no-capture --get-internal-checkerboard-stats src/tests/ep1/taskjs.org/index.html nightly.apk

+#### get-metric-for-build on FirefoxOS

+Running get-metric-for-build on FirefoxOS is almost exactly the same, except you do not have to specify apk or application information.
+Just specify the name of the test you'd like to run.
+For example:

+    ./bin/get-metric-for-build.py b2g-contacts-scrolling

+#### Getting more results

+Typically, you want to run Eideticker more than once on a particular test to get a range of results as tests are not 100% deterministic (both due to the nature of the tests and the device we are running the test on).
+You can do this with the `--num-runs` option.
+For example on Android:

+    ./bin/get-metric-for-build.py --use-apks --num-runs 5 clock nightly.apk

+Or on FirefoxOS:

+    ./bin/get-metric-for-build.py --num-runs 5 clock

+#### Interpreting results

 If you want to know more about the results (where the numbers are coming from) you can open them up inside the Eideticker web interface.
 To open it, execute: